sir-dunxalot/ember-blog/README.md

 **Some bold blog content**

+{{#link-to 'about'}}This is a handlebars link{{/link-to}}

 ```

 Save the post in the `posts` directory with any filename you like (filename does not affect the fixtures compiling).
-Everything outside the YAML Front Matter will be [parsed as markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#emphasis) and used for the content of the blog post.
+Everything outside the YAML Front Matter will be [parsed as markdown](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#emphasis) and compiled as a handlebars template for the content of the blog post.

 Deployment & Github Pages
 ------